apache/kvrocks-website/blog/2022-11-20-go-redis-kvrocks-opentelemetry/index.md

 ## What is Uptrace?

-Uptrace is an [open-source APM tool](https://uptrace.dev/get/open-source-apm.html) that supports distributed tracing, metrics, and logs.
+Uptrace is an [source-available APM tool](https://uptrace.dev/get/open-source-apm.html) that supports distributed tracing, metrics, and logs.
 You can use it to monitor applications and set up automatic alerts to receive notifications via email, Slack, Telegram, and more.